jleung51/breadcrumb-android/README.md

-# Template Android Application
+# Breadcrumb: Android Application

-Template Android application.
+Android application to keep your friends and family updated with your locations during travel.

 ___

 ## Template Quickstart

-### Application Basics

-In `app/src/main/AndroidManifest.xml`:
-* Refactor the package (use Smart Rename)
-* Remove permissions which are not required

-In `app/src/main/res/values/strings.xml`:
-* Set the application name

-In `app/src/main/java/com/APPNAME/application/SplashActivity.java`:
-* Set the next activity after the Splash screen

-Replace `app/src/main/res/logo.xml` with your application logo.

-Add a new application launcher icon.

 ### Google Maps